cyverse-archive/DE/services/api/endpoints/filesystem/root-listing.md

 Delegates to data-info: `GET /navigation/root`

 This endpoint is a passthrough to the data-info endpoint above, though it will add the `label` and `hasSubDirs` fields to data-info responses.
 Please see the data-info documentation for more information.

 __URL Path__: /secured/filesystem/root

 __HTTP Method__: GET

 __Request Query Parameters__:
-* proxyToken - A valid CAS ticket.

 __Response Body__: